netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

-This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN).
+This document provides informational guidance for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN).
 PANs may provide hundreds of paths between endpoint, each path including detailed path metadata that facilitates informed path selection.